jarusll/the-logs/index.md

 *But I am busting with curiosity* - Anne, Anne With An E

+Setup the absolute(maybe) perfect environment for java in Eclipse, almost close to smalltalk with Java browsing perspective.
+The scrapbook page is one of the best features.

+*axiomatic*

 # 2022-07-07

 Looked at Java Reflections library.
 Read about Visitor and Decorator pattern.
 This is just too good.
 I feel like one man army designing things.